Hepatitis B pediatric vaccine

 The hepatitis B pediatric vaccine is given in a series of shots beginning shortly after birth.
-The booster shots are sometimes given 1 month and 6 months after the first shot.
-If your child has a high risk of hepatitis B infection, he or she may be given a booster 2 months after the first shot and then 12 to 24 months later.
+The booster shots are sometimes given 1 to 2 months and 6 to 18 months after the first shot.
+If your child does not receive a birth dose, the vaccine series should begin as early as possible.

 Your child's individual booster schedule may be different from these guidelines.
-Follow your doctor's instructions or the schedule recommended by your local health department.
+Follow the doctor's instructions or the schedule recommended by your local health department.